 St Michael’s is a great barn of a place.
 It has a generous acoustic.
 Charles Argall was then the organist and choirmaster.
 The organ was an electric Compton.
 I remember being enchanted by the sound, which seemed to start high up in the vast arches of the place and tumble gently down, echoing around.
 Two things were impressed upon me when I joined the choir, one that when singing the plainsong Propers if you didn’t get it absolutely right, pitch, words, intonation, you had to go back to the beginning and start again.
 The other was that nothing, not a hymnbook, pencil, scrap of paper, nothing, ever, should impede the sight of the altar.

 Effie Gillard was Chapelwarden.
 ‘Of course we have The Presence’, she said with great humility.
 Our sons looked forward to coffee after the Mass, amazed by Effie’s ability to make a brew you could chew.

 Relationship to St Michael's

-I am a choir member, and currently the assistant to the Electoral Roll Officer.
+I am a choir member, and the choir librarian.
+Formerly I was the assistant to the Electoral Roll Officer.

 Born on New Year's Day 1956, Richard grew up in Fontmell Magna, Bridgwater and then Gloucester - where he started singing in the large, mixed, all-age Parish Church choir at Holy Trinity, Longlevens, and in the choir at Sir Thomas Rich's School.
 At university (St Andrews and Oxford) Richard sang in various church and chapel choirs.